MushroomObserver/mushroom-observer/test/inat/README_INAT_EXAMPLES.md

 Strings comprising the body of a response to an [iNat API Observation Search](https://api.inaturalist.org/v1/docs/#!/Observations/get_observations), unless otherwise noted.
+The files do not contain conidential data, except as otherwise noted.
 The file is in json format.
 It includes the complete search result, which includes `results`, which include the `observation`(s).

 All data as of the time of importing.
 (The corresponding iNat Observation may have changed)